alanpilloud/MU-Checker/README.md

 3. backups may spend less time to perform, depending on the size of all deleted ghost elements

 ## Usage
+**Before you start** : make sure you have a fresh backup of both files and database in case you delete something wrong.

 1. upload the [mu-checker.php](mu-checker.php) at the root of your website
 2. visit /mu-checker.php with your browser
 3. a list of ghost folders found in wp-content/blogs.dir and a list of ghost tables found in your database are displayed